Scheduled MonumentsWalesCourt Herbert Cross & Grave Slab

 What is Court Herbert Cross & Grave Slab?

-Court Herbert Cross is a Early Medieval carved stone cross located in Wales, designated as a scheduled ancient monument under Cadw reference GM207.
+Court Herbert Cross & Grave Slab is an Early Medieval carved stone monument located in Wales, comprising a cross and associated grave slab.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM207.

 What period does Court Herbert Cross & Grave Slab date from?

 Court Herbert Cross & Grave Slab dates from the early medieval period, and is classified as a cross.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Court Herbert Cross & Grave Slab?